Mags

 Areas for improvement:

-- People have told me we should make Mags have an easier difficulty.
+• People have told me we should make Mags have an easier difficulty.
 But I’d rather make Mags a robot hustler.
-When you make a blunder, Mags will let you know.
-When it wins, Mags should say something.
-Maybe arrange the pieces to form a big L on the board.
+When you make a blunder, Mags should roast you.
+When it wins, Mags should arrange the pieces to form a big L on the board.